ABOUT WREN VALENTINO

-In parallel with his academic career, Wren is the founding CEO of Blue Dasher Productions, a creative company dedicated to developing and producing film and television projects while championing emerging storytellers.
 As a producer, he has contributed to more than one hundred independent films, including A Beast in the Manor, Dark Feast, Ever After, The Farmhouse Murders, Hollow Lake, I Feel Fine, Shredded, and A Soldier’s Descent.
-His work emphasizes genre storytelling, particularly in horror and thriller.
+His work emphasizes genre storytelling, particularly horror and thriller.

-In addition to his screen work, Wren is a bestselling author of twenty-one novels across romance, thriller, young adult, and horror, as well as the author of more than seventy stage plays produced internationally, five poetry collections, and numerous screenplays.
+In addition to his screen work, Wren is the bestselling author of twenty-one novels across romance, thriller, young adult, and horror, as well as the author of more than seventy stage plays produced internationally, five poetry collections, and numerous screenplays.
 His writing has appeared in publications such as Atomic Flyswatter, The Best 10-Minute Plays, and several Chicken Soup for the Soul anthologies.
 He is also a film critic and curator of Fantastic Classics, where he writes essays on cinema with a focus on film noir.

 No comments: